-In your notebook, revise the following sentences by replacing the overly general words with more precise and interesting language.
-Don’t overdo; just switch out something general for a specific detail.
+Revise the following sentences by replacing the overly general words (which are underlined) with more precise and interesting language.
+Don’t overdo; just add some specific detail.

-- The coal miners were tired after a long day.
+- The farmer was tired after a long day.

 - Using a dictionary and thesaurus will improve your writing by expanding your word choice.

 - Connotations of words may be positive, neutral, or negative.
 Be aware of connotations when choosing words.

 - Slang, cliches, and overly general words should be avoided in writing.